 A local train is the best way how to get to Catherine Palace in Pushkin.
 Trains depart from the gorgeous Vitebskiy Station in downtown Petersburg, and the journey takes about half an hour.
 Pushkin’s train station Carskoe Selo is at the northeastern edge of the city, so you have to walk about half an hour to get to the palace.
 Otherwise, you can take a local bus from the station all the way to the palace.
 Please note that during weekdays there is no train service between 10 AM and 12 PM from St. Petersburg and between 12:30 PM and 2:30 PM from Pushkin.
 Thus, plan your visit accordingly.

-If you are short of time and want to visit Peterhof and Catherine Palace in one day, you should wake up early.
+Choose Peterhof if you are into the tourist places.
+Go to Pushkin to experience the real Russia.
+If you want to visit both Peterhof and Catherine Palace in one day, you should wake up early.
 The fastest way to do so is to take the hydrofoil boat in the morning to Peterhof.
 After visiting Peterhof Palace and Gardens, take a bus to Avtovo in St Petersburg, where you should transfer to the metro red line.
 Take the metro towards Devyatkino and go off in Pushkinskaya.
 Walk to Vitebskiy train station and take a local train to Pushkin (Carskoe Selo station).
 From there, walk to the palace or take a local bus.
 Another option is to take a bus from Peterhof to Kronshtadtskaya Square in St Petersburg.
 Transfer to another bus to Lensoveta Street near Moskovskaya Metro Station and then take another bus to Pushkin.
 This option might require some Russian language skills.